The White Law Group reviews the regulatory history of Western International Securities.

-August 2019 – Most notably, former Western International advisor Dawn Bennett, was sentenced to 20 years in prison after she was convicted on 17 counts of securities fraud, wire fraud and bank fraud after a two-week trial in Maryland last year.
+August 2019 – Most notably, former Western International advisor Dawn Bennett, was sentenced to 20 years in prison after she was convicted on 17 counts of securities fraud, wire fraud and bank fraud after a two-week trial in Maryland in August 2019.
+Financial Advisor Dawn Bennett gets 20 Years for $20 Million Ponzi Scheme

 Bennett allegedly used promissory notes to raise more than $20 million from at least 46 investors in her company, DJBennett.com, according to prosecutors.

-December 2019 – Licensed insurance agents Clement Chichester and wife Brittney Jade Sias, who were formerly registered representatives with Western International Securities in WestLake Village, CA, allegedly sold annuities to a 91-year-old former public school teacher in order to purportedly profit on large commissions, then allegedly convinced her to liquidate the policies so they could allegedly fund their own real estate investments.
+December 2019 – Licensed insurance agents Clement Chichester and wife Brittney Jade Sias, formerly registered representatives with Western International Securities in WestLake Village, CA, allegedly sold annuities to a 91-year-old former public-school teacher to purportedly profit on large commissions, then allegedly convinced her to liquidate the policies so they could allegedly fund their own real estate investments.

 Following a guilty plea on July 6, 2019, Chichester was convicted on multiple felony counts and ordered to pay $750,000 restitution to his elderly victim.
 Under the terms of his conviction, Chichester’s felonies were reportedly reduced to misdemeanors after he repaid the victim $750,000, which he did on September 11, 2019.

-October 2019 – Dennis Mehringer Jr.. former Western International advisor, was reportedly barred from working in the securities industry after he allegedly failed to provide testimony in FINRA’s investigation into whether he “had engaged in unsuitable trading and other misconduct during the period from January 2017 through May 2018.”
+October 2019 – Dennis Mehringer Jr. former Western International advisor, was reportedly barred from working in the securities industry after an investigation concerning “unsuitable trading and other misconduct during the period from January 2017 through May 2018.”

 FINRA Censures and Fines Western International Securities